 However, the hyperproduction of data is exponentially increasing the number of risks that can be covered by parametric insurance.

-Insurtechs are offering consumers protection from different types of risk - covers include anything from flooding to a canceled flight or not enough snow on a winter vacation.
+Insurtechs are offering consumers parametric insurance covers from different types of risk — covers include anything from flooding to a canceled flight or not enough snow on a winter vacation.
 And financial reimbursement is instant!

 Parametric insurance is a winning strategy because this type of insurance gives customers the ability to choose the protections they want.
 And using objective data sources to churn out premiums in real-time with a quick payout scheme gives insurers the ability to meet consumer expectations.